MATERIALS REQUIRED

 Pass the large elastic band through the loop of the small elastic band and tie a knot.
 The position of the knot will allow you to tighten or loosen the slipper around the baby's ankle.

-THE FIRST SLIPPER IS FINISHED, ON TO THE SECOND!
+THE FIRST SLIPPER IS FINISHED, NOW FOR THE SECOND!

-The shape is identical for the right and left foot.
+The shape is identical for both the right and left foot.

-Tip: You can add a little sheep's wool to the slippers to provide some softness and warmth.
+Tip: You can add some sheep's wool to the slippers for extra softness and warmth.

 ![]() |